m-yamazoe/documentation/on-premise/administration/riak.rst

 Monitoring
 ----------

-Monitoring of MySQL can be done via various methods and can integrate into many enterprise monitoring systems such as nagios.
-Production enStratus environments will benefit from utilizing some nagios plugins to monitor connections, slow queries, slave operation, master operation, and basic health checks.
+Monitoring of Riak can be done via various methods and can integrate into many enterprise monitoring systems such as nagios.

 Backups
 -------